Owning a restaurant isn’t easy, but thanks to their Widener experiences, numerous grads have found the recipe for success.

 Today, Yeung is eying a second location.

-“Through the hospitality program, I learned how to manage people, how to communicate with customers, and deal with crises,” said Yeung, who, understanding the value of on-location experience, recently welcomed current Widener hospitality students to New Leaf for a behind-the-scenes look at running a restaurant.
+“Through the tourism and hospitality program, I learned how to manage people, how to communicate with customers, and deal with crises,” said Yeung, who, understanding the value of on-location experience, recently welcomed current Widener tourism and hospitality students to New Leaf for a behind-the-scenes look at running a restaurant.

 The latest Widener restaurateur is Hanyu Zhang ’17, who is preparing to open DJ Kitchen in Philadelphia.
 The former international student began sketching out plans for the Szechuan Chinese restaurant while studying international business at Widener, and found support on campus.